faguilera23/Proyecto_de_Programacion_Equipo1/Resultados_.Programacion_Equipo1.1.md

 El proyecto consistirá en determinar, el perfil y con ello las secciones transversales de un "canal" ubicado en las instalaciones de la Facultad de Ingeniería civil con la finalidad de realizar una ampliación; además de que permita recolectar la información necesaria para determinar y conocer el comportamiento del área de estudio, y así obtener la información necesaria para lograr los

-Abstract

-The digitalization of the cross sections of a placeto be defined will be carried out using the fixed level to know the behavior of the terrain longitu- dinally and transversally; In addition, work with Python will be supported for calculations prior to making the profile and sections.
-The graphic visualization of the terrain both in CivilCAD and in Python.
-Also, the closest geolocation to the survey site using QGIS.

 Keywords: